AbhijeetKrishnan/grammar-synthesis/README.md

 l o l
 ```

 More policies are provided under `grammar_synthesis/policy/`.
+The current list of included policies are -

+1. **Random**: samples a random non-terminal and valid rule at each step
+2. **Uniform Random**: implements the algorithm described in [McKenzie, B. (1997)](http://hdl.handle.net/10092/11231) to synthesize strings at random from a CFG
+3. **Parsed Playback**: repeats the actions required to synthesize an input program

 Their use is demonstrated in `demo.py`.

 ## Observation Space